 On this page, you will find our latest updates on the COVID-19 developments and their global and regional impacts on air freight, sea freight and road transportation.

-After six months, we continue to be in a global pandemic but see many areas returning to a new normal.
+After a year, we continue to be in a global pandemic but see many areas returning to a new normal.
 We remain vigilant in all our offices and operations and closely monitor developments globally.

 More than ever we see the importance of uninterrupted supply chains and the role the logistics industry plays for society as a whole.
 We take our responsibility very seriously at Kuehne+Nagel.
 We are thankful for the positive feedback we receive every day from customers whose supply chains we serve under difficult circumstances.
 This motivates everyone involved - truck drivers, warehouse workers, sea, air and road freight experts, and management - to continue to deliver on our promises.

 Even if the pandemic is still impacting many aspects of our lives the logistics industry has adjusted to the new circumstances.
 We therefore have adapted the frequency of our Covid-19 page and will publish updates only when relevant news or insights become available.